Vikuuu/Vikuuu.github.io/src/content/posts/implementing-sorted-set-in-go.md

 In this we are initializing the `probabilites` array (notice; array not slice), after that we are populating it with the `uint32` values.
-The logic behind is that if in case we `uint32` whose max value is `10`(for examples sake) we can have `2` probability of `0-5` will occupy the level 1 and `5-10` will occupy the level 2, we can further divide the `5-10`, so that `5-7` occupy the level 2 and `7-10` occupy the level 3, and so on.
+The logic behind is that if in case we `uint32` whose max value is `10`(for examples sake) we can have `2` probability of `0-5` will occupy the level 1 and `5-10` will occupy the level 2.
+We can further divide the `5-10`, so that `5-7` occupy the level 2 and `7-10` occupy the level 3, and so on.

 The `init` function is called automatically by the _Go_ while compiling the package.